4 Common Hard Money Loan Scams

-There are scammers out there making money by charging upfront fees and never actually funding any loans.
+There are hard money scammers out there making money by charging upfront fees and never actually funding any loans.

 It's one of the oldest scams on the internet, also known as the Nigerian Prince Scam, it works as follows:

 I will send you $1 million dollars after you send me a $5 thousand dollar upfront application fee.